This is a review guide covering the Nikon Coolpix B500.

 This is the smallest sensor size of all the sensor sizes among proper cameras.

-There are even smaller sensors, the ones which power smartphone cameras.
+There are even smaller sensors, the ones that power smartphone cameras.

 Small sensors suffer from noise issues.